What Is the Hazard Reporting Process

-Simply put, the hazard reporting process is the primary mode of data acquisition in aviation SMS programs.
-Being such, a poor hazard reporting can literally break your SMS program.
+Simply put, the hazard reporting process is the primary mode of data acquisition in aviation safety management systems (SMS).
+Being such, a poor hazard reporting process can literally break your SMS.
 If that sounds unrealistic, it’s not.

 - Your risk management process with have nothing to manage;

 - Your safety assurance process will have nothing to assure; and

 - You will have no benchmarks to monitor SMS performance or demonstrate continuous improvement of the SMS.

 Poor hazard reporting processes cripple data acquisition in SMS.
 Consider further that hazard reporting is your primary means of furthering hazard identification and subsequent risk management activities.
 Hazard reporting processes are:

 - First barrier against repeat dangerous situations;

 - Primary way to respond to identified hazards;